Marie Battiste: Awards and honours

-Battiste has been honoured multiple times with awards for the work that she has done.
-The most prominent of these awards, Honorary Officer of the Order of Canada in 2019 and in 2008 she was one of 14 recipients of the National Aboriginal Achievement Award, now the Indspire Awards, for her work in aboriginal education in Canada.
+Battiste was awarded Honorary Officer of the Order of Canada in 2019, and in 2008 she was one of 14 recipients of the National Aboriginal Achievement Award for her work in aboriginal education in Canada.
 Her list of honours also includes the 1985 Woman of the Year award from the Sydney, Nova Scotia Professional and Business Women's Society.
 In the same year she also received the Alumni Achievement award from the University of Maine Farmington.
 Battiste is the recipient of two Honorary Doctorates one from St. Mary's University in 1987, and the other an Honorary Doctorate of Humane Letters from the University of Maine, Farmington, in 1997.
 In 1992 she received the 125th Year Queen's Award for Service to the Community as well as the Nova Scotia Social Studies Curriculum Development Award.
 In 1993 Battiste was honoured with a White Eagle Feather at the Eskasoni School Pow Wow in Eskasoni, Nova Scotia, and again in 1995 was honoured by the Mi'kmaq Grand Council with an Eagle Feather on Mi'kmaq Treaty Day.
 Both Battiste and Henderson were recipients of the First Nations Publishing Award and the Saskatchewan Book Award in 2000 for Protecting Indigenous Knowledge, a book they wrote together.
 In 2013, she was awarded the Canadian Association of University Teachers Distinguished Academic Award.